joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/04/21/world/asia/indonesian-navy-submarine-missing.html?searchResultPosition=1

 **Trudeau Was a Global Climate Hero.
 Now Canada Risks Falling Behind.**\
 `Canada is the only G7 nation whose greenhouse gas emissions have increased since the Paris agreement.
-The main reason: Its oil sands.`\
+The main reason: its oil sands.`\
 https://nytimes.com/2021/04/21/world/canada/trudeau-climate-oil-sands.html?searchResultPosition=2

 **George Floyd ‘Changed the World,’ and Other Reflections**\